-Approximately 36% of the study area was assessed through a test pit survey, with the remaining area not assessed due to permanent inundation.
+Approximately 37% of the study area was assessed through a test pit survey, with the remaining area not assessed due to permanent inundation or evidence of subsurface disturbance from the construction of the homestead, barn and driveway.
 Test pits were spaced at maximum intervals of 5 metres apart.
 Each test pit was excavated by hand to 30 centimetres in diametre and were excavated into the first 5 centimetres of subsoil.
 Test pit depth averaged 28 centimetres.
 Each test pit was examined for stratigraphy, cultural features, or evidence of fill, and all soil was screened through wire mesh of 6 millimetre width.
 All test pits were backfilled.
-The soil stratigraphy consisted of a brown sandy loam topsoil horizon overlaying a pale orange sand subsoil (Image 20).
+During the March 5, 2024 survey the soil was dry and able to be screened through six millimetre mesh (Image 23).
+The soil stratigraphy consisted of a brown sandy loam topsoil horizon overlaying a pale orange sand subsoil (Image 24).